jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ## Recommended Mods

-- `Improved Streets` changes NW streets to a more sandy look
+- `Improved Streets` changes NW streets to a more sandy look.
-- `New World Tourism` adds hotels with needs fitting to productions of this mod
+- `New World Tourism` toursits benefit from local production of bread and jam.

 ## Content